NEW ZEALAND

 After a huge outcry from Arthur Thomas's Pukekawa neighbours there was a re-trial, but Hutton stacked the jury and manipulated other evidence to get another conviction.

 The lead bullets recovered from the bodies of Mr and Mrs Crewe were embossed with the number "8".
-The shell case fired from Thomas's rifle was marked with "ICI" in large san-serif capitals.
-And in 1973 Dr Sprott was informed that older ICI .22 bullets had "8" marked on them, whilst newer ones were marked "18" or "19".
-There was also a variety of letter styles on the shells.
-The older ICI shell cases had "ICI" in decorative or smaller letters.
+In 1973 Dr Sprott was informed that older ICI .22 bullets with "8" marked on them were in shell cases that had "ICI" in smaller decorative letters, whilst newer shell cases with large plain lettering contained bullets marked "18" or "19."

 But the shiny shell case fired from Thomas's rifle and found in the Crewe's garden had ICI in big simple letters.
 Therefore the more recently-made shell case from Thomas's rifle could not have fired the older bullets found in the Crewe's bodies.
-Dr Strott advertised for .22 bullets and he was sent 26,000 from all over the country.
-Not one combination of "8" bullet and large ICI was found.
+Dr Strott advertised for .22 cartridges and he was sent 26,000 from all over the country.
+Not one of them had a combination of "8" on the bullet and large plain ICI lettering on the shell case.

 Thomas spent nine years in jail before being pardoned by Prime Minister Robert Muldoon.
 He returned home to Pukekawa on 17 December 1979.
 David Yallop's book "Beyond Reasonable Doubt," calls Hutton's investigation of Thomas 'one of the most crass, banal, amateur investigations ever undertaken in the country's history, a game where evidence was put in and taken out to serve one purpose: that Thomas be convicted.'